Youngbillionnaire/psyki/wp-content/plugins/header-footer-elementor/readme.txt

 == Installation ==

-1. Go to `Plugins -> Add New` and search for Header Footer Elementor.
+1. Go to `Plugins -> Add New` and search for Elementor – Header, Footer & Blocks.
-1. Activate the plugin through the 'Plugins' screen in WordPress.
+2. Activate the plugin through the 'Plugins' screen in WordPress.
-1. Go to `Appearance -> Header Footer Builder` to build a header or footer layout using elementor.
+3. Go to `Appearance -> Header Footer Builder` to build a header or footer layout using elementor.
-1. After the layout is ready assign the layout as header or footer using the option `Select the type of template this is` (<a href="https://cloudup.com/clK2sPg9nXK+">screenshot</a>)
+4. After the layout is ready assign it as header or footer using the option `Select the type of template this is` (<a href="https://cloudup.com/clK2sPg9nXK+">screenshot</a>)

 == Frequently Asked Questions ==

-= Which themes are supported by this plugin? =

-1. <a href="https://wpastra.com/?utm_source=wp-repo&utm_campaign=header-footer-elementor&utm_medium=description&bsf=162">Astra</a> - The Fastest, Most Lightweight &amp; Customizable WordPress Theme.
-2. GeneratePress Theme.
-3. Genesis Theme (and should work with most of its child themes).
-4. OceanWP Theme.
-5. Beaver Builder theme.

-If you are a theme developer <a href="https://github.com/Nikschavan/header-footer-elementor/wiki/Adding-Header-Footer-Elementor-support-for-your-theme">here</a> is a quick tutorial on how you can add support for the Header Footer Elementor from your theme.
+If you are a theme developer <a href="https://github.com/Nikschavan/header-footer-elementor/wiki/Adding-Header-Footer-Elementor-support-for-your-theme">here</a> is a quick tutorial on how you can add support for the Elementor – Header, Footer & Blocks from your theme.

-= How does this plugin work =
+= How Does This Plugin Work? =

-1. Go to `Appearance -> Header Footer Builder` to build a header or footer layout using elementor.
+1. Go to Appearance -> Header Footer Builder to build a header or footer layout using Elementor.
-1. After the layout is ready assign the layout as header or footer using the option `Select the type of template this is` (<a href="https://cloudup.com/clK2sPg9nXK+">screenshot</a>)
+2. Click on “Add New” and design a template with Elementor.
+3. Once the template is ready, set is as a header/footer/block using options “Type of Template” (<a href="https://share.getcloudapp.com/geurz2JR">screenshot</a>).
+4. a) For Header/Footer - Select the target location with the option “Display On”.
+With this Header/Footer will be visible only on selected locations for selected “User Roles”.
+   b) For Custom Block - Just copy the shortcode and add it anywhere on the website.
+Your designed template will display automatically.
+Display conditions or user roles will not be effective with shortcodes.

-= Can you create Mobile Responsive Header/Footer using this plugin? =
+= Can You Create a Mobile Responsive Header/Footer Using This Plugin? =

 Yes, You can create the mobile responsive layout of your header using the plugin.

-The Header-Footer Elementor plugin just gives you a container where you can completely design the header using Elementor Page Builder, So the process of creating the mobile responsive layout is exactly same as you would create a responsive layout of your page.
+The Elementor – Header, Footer & Blocks plugin just gives you a container where you can completely design the header using Elementor Page Builder, So the process of creating the mobile responsive layout is exactly the same as you would create a responsive layout of your other Elementor page.

 Here is a documentation by Elementor Page builder which explains how you can create mobile responsive layouts using Elementor - <a href="https://elementor.com/introducing-mobile-editing/">https://elementor.com/introducing-mobile-editing/</a>
 This same applies when you are creating your Header/Footer using this plugin.

+= I Am NOT a Developer.
+How Can I Add Support for the Plugin from My Theme? =

+The plugin offers two inbuild methods to add theme support. (<a href="https://share.getcloudapp.com/4gux9ykY">Screenshot</a>)

+1. If your theme is unsupported by the plugin, you can see a tab “Theme Support” under Appearance -> Header Footer Builder.
+2. Select a suitable method.
+3. In case inbuild methods won’t work, you can get in touch with your theme author and share the link <a href="https://github.com/Nikschavan/header-footer-elementor/wiki/Adding-Header-Footer-Elementor-support-for-your-theme">here</a>.
+With this link, your theme author will be able to add theme support very easily.

-= How Can I add support for Heade/Footer Plugin from my theme? =
+= I Am a Developer.
+How Can I Add Support for the Plugin from the Theme? =

-If you are a theme developer <a href="https://github.com/Nikschavan/header-footer-elementor/wiki/Adding-Header-Footer-Elementor-support-for-your-theme">here</a> is a quick tutorial on how you can add support for the Header Footer Elementor from your theme.
+If you are a theme developer <a href="https://github.com/Nikschavan/header-footer-elementor/wiki/Adding-Header-Footer-Elementor-support-for-your-theme">here</a> is a quick tutorial on how you can add support for the Elementor – Header, Footer & Blocks from your theme.

-If you are using a pre-made theme, The best approach would be to contact yoru theme developer and provide them link to the <a href="https://github.com/Nikschavan/header-footer-elementor/wiki/Adding-Header-Footer-Elementor-support-for-your-theme">Wiki article</a> on how they can add support for the plugin.
-If the above is nnot possible, You can also add support for the plugin from your child theme.
-Just follow <a href="https://github.com/Nikschavan/header-footer-elementor/wiki/Add-support-to-Header-Footer-Elementor-from-the-Child-Theme">this article</a>
+You can add support for the plugin from your child theme.
+Just follow <a href="https://github.com/Nikschavan/header-footer-elementor/wiki/Add-support-to-Header-Footer-Elementor-from-the-Child-Theme">this article</a>.

 == Screenshots ==

 1. Go to Appearance -> Header Footer Builder to create a new template.
-2. After the template is ready, assign it to be a header or footer replacement.
+2. Assign template to be a header/footer and select display rules.
+3. Copy shortcode for Custom Blocks.
+4. Methods to add Theme Support.

 == Changelog ==

+= 1.2.2 =
+- Fix: Add default fallback theme support after checking if current theme does not add it.

+= 1.2.1 =
+- Categorize the Elementor widgets in a separate category in the Elementor window.
+- Hide target rules options when a custom block template is selected.

+= 1.2.0 =
+- New: Support all the themes, Includes two separate fallback methods so that you can create custom headers and footers for any theme.
+- New: Added target rule engine, which allows you to have different headers/footers for different pages.
+- New: Added Retina Image Elementor widget, which can be used as a Site Logo.
+- New: Added Copyright widget and Shortcode for current year & site title.
+- Improvement: Allow before footer to work on Elementor Canvas Template when not using Astra Theme.
+- Improvement: Added support of `Before Footer` action for all the themes.

 = 1.1.4 =
 - Fix: Flush permalinks on plugin update to Elementor error when trying to edit the Header/Footer.